aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/slicer/_index.md

 ```

-Returns or sets the height, in points, of each row in the specified slicer.
+Returns or sets the height of each row in the specified slicer in unit of points.

 **Example**